 Shaykh Abdalhaqq accepted Islam in 1968 and spent some years in Morocco learning about Islam.
 Since that time he has worked on the establishment of Islam and Muslim communities, in the process living and teaching in Nigeria, the US, Czechoslovakia, Germany, Spain, the Caribbean, and the UK.
 He is the author of Zakat: Raising a Fallen Pillar and Islam, its Basic Practices and Beliefs.
 He currently resides and teaches in Norwich.

 Aisha Abdurrahman at Tarjumana Bewley is one of today’s most prolific translators of classical Arabic works into English.
 For more than thirty-five years she has been concerned with making the contents of many classical Arabic works more accessible to English-speaking readers.
 She is co-translator of The Noble Qur’an A New Rendering of its Meaning in English.
-Other works include Al-Muwatta of Imam Malik, A Glossary of Islamic Terms, Islam: The Empowering of Women and Muslim Women, a Biographical Dictionary.
+Other works include Al-Muwatta of Imam Malik, A Glossary of Islamic Terms, Islam: The Empowering of Women and Muslim Women, a Biographical Dictionary and Democratic Tyranny and the Islamic Paradigm.

 “This new translation of the Qur’an immediately outdates all the others in the English-speaking world.
 The result of over twenty-five years of detailed study of the Qur’anic text, the Bewley translation has the advantage of high quality, naturally fluent English, along with the benefit of access to the traditional understanding of the text.”